endtwist/inko/README.md

 Create a local dbslayer config file by copying configs/dbslayer.prod.cnf to configs/dbslayer.local.cnf
     cp configs/dbslayer.prod.cnf configs/dbslayer.local.cnf

+Add the permissions to your database
+    mysql -u username -p kitsune < app_perms.sql

+Add one of your users to the 'Live Chat Agent' permissions group either through the Django admin panel or SQL
+    INSERT INTO auth_user_groups (user_id, group_id) VALUES(
+        (SELECT id FROM `auth_user` WHERE username='yourusername' LIMIT 1),
+        (SELECT id FROM `auth_group` WHERE name='Live Chat Agent' LIMIT 1) );

 ## Starting up

 There is a script in the root of this project named `inko` that allows you to quickly and easily boot up all server components.